asift91/Manual_Migration/option2.md

 		sudo systemctl restart php<phpVersion>-fpm
 		```

 - **Virtual Machine:**
-- Login to Controller Virtual Machine and execute the following steps.
+- Perform the below steps in Controller Virtual Machine.

 -   **Certs:**
 	-   *SSL Certs*: The certificates for your Moodle application reside in /moodle/certs/